GeneCodeSavvy/portfolio/src/blog/sbol_spec.md

 The XML block shown above is the serialized RDF representation of the SBOL3 document.
 It follows the RDF/XML syntax, which is a standard format for expressing RDF data in XML.

-Short description about the tags found in our SBOL3 document.
-1. `<rdf:RDF>`
-   This is the root element of any RDF/XML document.
-It declares the namespaces used throughout the file.
-    - `xmlns:rdf="http://www.w3.org/1999/02/22-rdf-syntax-ns#"` tells the parser we are using RDF syntax.
-    - `xmlns:sbol="http://sbols.org/v3#"` indicates that tags prefixed with `sbol:` come from the SBOL vocabulary.
-2. `<rdf:Description>`
-   This tag describes a resource
-3. `<sbol:displayId>`
-   This is a human-readable identifier from the SBOL vocabulary.
-It assigns a name to the SBOL object.
-4. `<rdf:type>`
-   This tag defines what type of object the resource is.
-It links the resource to a class in an ontology.
-    - For the DNA component: `<rdf:type rdf:resource="http://sbols.org/v3#Component"/>`
-    - For the sequence: `<rdf:type rdf:resource="http://sbols.org/v3#Sequence"/>`
-5. `<sbol:hasNamespace>`
-   Indicates the namespace to which the object belongs.
-This ensures every object has a globally unique IRI.
-It helps tools differentiate between identically named components across documents.
-6. `<sbol:type>`
-   Provides a semantic category for the Component using the Systems Biology Ontology (SBO).
-    - In this example, the SBO term `SBO:0000251` denotes a DNA molecule.
-7. `<sbol:hasSequence>`
-   Establishes a link from the Component to its associated Sequence.
-It uses the IRI of the Sequence object as its value.
-8. `<sbol:elements>`
-   This is a literal property containing the actual sequence string, such as "atgctagctagctacgtagctagctgact".
-It encodes the nucleotides or amino acids.
-9. `<sbol:encoding>`
+Let's break down the tags found in our SBOL3 document.
+The root element is `<rdf:RDF>`, which declares the necessary namespaces, such as `xmlns:rdf` for RDF syntax and `xmlns:sbol` for the SBOL vocabulary.
+Within this, `<rdf:Description>` is used to describe a resource.
+Each resource has properties, like `<sbol:displayId>`, a human-readable identifier that assigns a name to the SBOL object.

+The `<rdf:type>` tag is crucial as it defines the object's type by linking it to a class in an ontology, for example, specifying a resource as an `sbol:Component` or `sbol:Sequence`.
+To ensure every object has a globally unique IRI, `<sbol:hasNamespace>` indicates the namespace to which the object belongs, helping tools differentiate between identically named components across documents.
+Further semantic categorization is provided by `<sbol:type>`, which uses the Systems Biology Ontology (SBO) to classify a component, such as using `SBO:0000251` to denote a DNA molecule.

-   Specifies the format of the sequence data.
-The IRI points to a standard term (in this case, EDAM format) to indicate it’s DNA encoded using IUPAC notation.
+Relationships between resources are also defined.
+For instance, `<sbol:hasSequence>` establishes a link from a Component to its associated Sequence using the Sequence's IRI.
+The actual sequence data is contained within the `<sbol:elements>` tag as a literal string.
+Finally, `<sbol:encoding>` specifies the format of the sequence data, pointing to a standard term like the EDAM format for DNA encoded with IUPAC notation.

 ### Triples in SBOL